eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-15_dan-and-dantheman-s-firsts-on-steemit.md

 - - -

-This page is synchronized from the post: [dan and dantheman's firsts on steemit](https://steemit.com/@deanliu/dan-and-dantheman-s-firsts-on-steemit)
+This page is synchronized from the post: ['dan and dantheman''s firsts on steemit'](https://steemit.com/@deanliu/dan-and-dantheman-s-firsts-on-steemit)